gartz/pushStateTree/README.md

 Options you can pass in the constructor params.

- - *usePushState*: Boolean, default is true, if you disable it will use a hash `#` in your pushState/replaceState urls.
+ - **usePushState**: Boolean, default is true, if you disable it will use a hash `#` in your pushState/replaceState urls.
- - *beautifyLocation*: Boolean, default is true, this will replace URL with hash to the pushState corresponding url.
+ - **beautifyLocation**: Boolean, default is true, this will replace URL with hash to the pushState corresponding url.
+ - **basePath**: String, indicates what is the base path to be considered when reading a route or navigating to a base URI (the ones that begin with a slash "/").

 If you chose to support old browsers, make sur your backend detect the browser support to pushState, if it doesn't the feature is auto-disabled, so a good aproach is to redirect the request in the backend to a URL with hash, example: `www.exemple.com/my/route/to/app` if browser don't support pushState redirect to `www.exemple.com/#my/route/to/app`.